biswanathdutta/MOD-Ontology/README.md

-# MOD-Ontology
+# What "MOD" refers to?
-Metadata for Ontology Description and Publication Ontology
+Metadata for Ontology Description and publication

-This project consists in building an OWL ontology to capture metadata information for ontologies.
+# Objective
+The aim of this project is to develop a metadata vocabulary for describing and publishing the ontologies or the vocabularies (e.g., thesaurus, taxonomy) having the ontology like structure.

-This is an OWL ontology to capture metadata information for ontologies.
-It is a follow-up to the [OVM2 Ontology]( http://omv2.sourceforge.net).
+This project may be considered in some extent as a follow-up to the [OVM2 Ontology]( http://omv2.sourceforge.net) project.

+# Availability
+The MOD vocabulary is available in two ways:
+(i) as a vocabulary specification document.
+The users can go through the speification page and pickup the required element(s) to describe their ontologies/ vocabularies.
+The vocabulary specification page can be accessed from https://www.isibang.ac.in/ns/mod/1.2/index.html
+(ii) as a owl file.
+The MOD owl file can be downloaded and can be directly used to create KB consisting of metadata records of ontologies/vocabularies.
+The produced KB can be made available as a semantic LOD on the Web.

+# Historical background

-A MOD Ontology 1.0 was published by @biswanathdutta in September 2015: http://dcpapers.dublincore.org/pubs/article/view/3758
+A MOD Ontology 1.0 was first published by @biswanathdutta in September 2015: http://dcpapers.dublincore.org/pubs/article/view/3758

 This project is related to the work done by @jonquet and @antooland on a new ontology metadata model implemented within AgroPortal (https://github.com/agroportal): https://github.com/agroportal/documentation/tree/master/metadata